M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23redmi)

-On some Xiaomi Redmi (Note) and some OnePlus devices the database occasionally gets corrupted, resulting in total data loss (on the device only, unless you are using a POP3 account with the option *Leave messages on server* disabled).
+On some Xiaomi Redmi (Note) devices, some OnePlus devices with Android 12 and some Oppo devices with Android 12 the database occasionally gets corrupted, resulting in total data loss
+(on the device only, unless you are using a POP3 account with the option *Leave messages on server* disabled).

 The cause of this problem are disk I/O errors due to an Android bug (more likely) or maybe a hardware issue (less likely),